-- According to one contact, some unaccompanied minors are being placed into the Polish care system for minors without adequate legal support, as the system is not equipped to address their unique needs. - According to one contact, some unaccompanied minors are being placed into the Polish care system for minors without adequate legal support, as the system is not equipped to address their unique needs. - Transgender and gender non-conforming people face difficulties with crossing the border, especially if their passport notes they were born male, as men are currently prohibited from leaving Ukraine.
-Multiple cases of transphobic discrimination were reported, as well as challenges with finding safe housing and hormone therapy, which at the moment is addressed by Polish LGBTQIA+ organizations.
+- As noted above, the Roma community faces generalized discrimination and ostracization, with implications for registration, ID documents, access to services, jobs, housing, etc. - According to one contact, some unaccompanied minors are being placed into the Polish

+- ► Transgender and gender non-conforming people face difficulties with crossing the border, especially if their passport notes they were born male, as men are currently prohibited from leaving Ukraine.
+Multiple cases of transphobic discrimination were reported, as well as challenges with finding safe housing and hormone therapy, which at the moment is addressed by Polish LGBTQIA+ organizations. - ► FDPs with disabilities may not be eligible for needed services in Poland without going through the standard evaluation process to verify their disability, which can take a year or more.

-"We are trying to support LGBTQIA+ FDPs as much as possible.
-Thanks to our international contacts, we support these people throughout their whole journey from Ukraine to safe places in Western Europe.
-We meet them on the border and then practically pass them from hand to hand to our reliable contacts abroad."
+"We are trying to support LGBTQIA+

+FDPs as much as possible.
+Thanks to our

+international contacts, we support these

+people throughout their whole journey

+from Ukraine to safe places in Western

+Europe.
+We meet them on the border and

+then practically pass them from hand to

+hand to our reliable contacts abroad."